BeyondCombustion/Businesses/Retailers/United States/VGoodiEZ/ReadMe.md

 # Who is [VGoodiEZ](https://VGoodiEZ.com)?

-First launched on April 8th 2018, [VGoodiEZ](https://VGoodiEZ.com) is a small family owned business specializing in high quality vaporizers and accessories from the finest artist and manufacturers worldwide.
+First launched on April 8th 2018, [VGoodiEZ](https://VGoodiEZ.com) is a small family owned business specializing in high quality vaporizers and accessories from the finest artisans and manufacturers worldwide.

 [VGoodiEZ](https://VGoodiEZ.com) aims to deliver the best value and customer experience including expert support for all items they offer both before and after your purchase.